-29. If your agency did not close its ten oldest pending requests, appeals, or consultations, please explain why and provide a plan describing how your agency intends to close those "ten oldest" requests, appeals, and consultations during Fiscal Year 2024.
+29. If your agency did not close its ten oldest pending requests, appeals, or consultations, please explain why and provide a plan describing how your agency intends to close those "ten oldest" requests, appeals, and consultations during Fiscal Year 2025.

-The Department was unable to close three of the ten oldest appeals as those appeals were pending consultation with external agencies.
-The Department is currently working with the Intelligence Community to develop a plan to handle some of the more sensitive and classified information which tends to create a bottleneck for completing older appeal cases.
+The Department was unable to close one of the ten oldest appeals as it was pending consultation with an external agency.
+The Department is currently working with the Intelligence Community to develop a plan to handle some of the more sensitive and classified information that tends to create a processing bottleneck for completing older appeal cases.